Wuhan coronavirus whistleblower doctor dies as confirmed cases top 30,000 - Local News 8

 Wuhan coronavirus whistleblower doctor dies as confirmed cases top 30,000

-A Wuhan doctor who attempted to warn authorities about a potential new coronavirus outbreak died on Friday from the infection, as the number of virus-related deaths continued to rise taking the total in China to over 600.
+A Wuhan doctor who attempted to warn the public about a potential new coronavirus outbreak died on Friday from the infection, as the number of virus-related deaths continued to rise taking the total in China to over 600.

 As of Friday morning, number of confirmed cases globally stood at 31,420, with more than 31,000 of those in mainland China.
 The number of cases in China grew by 3,143, or around 11%, on the previous day.
 That is a drop in the percentage increase, which had been around 15% every other day this week.